 All of our testers agreed that the Stumpjumper ST felt fast on the climbs, especially long climbs where you settle in and crank for an extended period.
 The Stumperjumper ST's FSR rear suspension design is quite active, although it performs quite well with the shock in the "open" position.
 For extended periods of climbing, testers found that switching the rear shock to the "trail" position provided a more supportive pedaling platform while still allowing the rear suspension to be active to help maintain traction over rocks and loose dirt.
 The "firm" position of the rear shock is rarely needed, except on paved or smooth dirt roads where it helps to maximize efficiency.

 In general, we found the geometry of the Stumpjumper ST to provide a comfortable climbing position.
-The reach is moderate by today's standards and doesn't stretch you out too far, with a nice wide handlebar and comfortable cockpit.
+The reach is moderate by today's standards and doesn't stretch you out too far, with a nice wide handlebar and spacious cockpit.
 The seat tube angle is right around the sweet spot, at 75.0/75.4 degrees, and puts your weight right over the bottom bracket for maximum pedaling efficiency.
-With the bike's bottom bracket height of 330/337mm, pedal strikes were not super common but attention must be paid while pedaling through rocky sections, though Specialized has spec'd slightly shorter 170mm cranks on all sizes of the ST Comp.
+With the bike's bottom bracket height of 330/337mm, pedal strikes were not super frequent, but attention must be paid while pedaling through rocky sections, though Specialized has spec'd slightly shorter 170mm cranks on all sizes of the ST Comp.
 One of the highlights of the build is the spec of a Specialized Phenom Comp saddle which is especially comfortable for those long seated climbs.

 The Stumpjumper ST has a smooth, composed, and fast feel when climbing.
 Most bikes in this travel range share a similar feeling on the ascent, but the ST Comp felt faster than most, especially on smoother and less technical sections where it carries speed well.
 We found the climbing performance to be less impressive in tight uphill switchbacks and low-speed technical sections where the bike's tall front end and moderately long wheelbase made it a little unwieldy.
 Setting up well in advance for uphill corners, perfect line selection, and maintaining momentum through technical climbs are necessary on the ST Comp.
 The 2.3-inch Specialized Purgatory rear tire generally offers plenty of uphill traction, although we found the narrower width of the tire to dig into loose dirt or sand when climbing more than wider tires.